Nash Equilibrium Problems of Polynomials: Numerical Experiments

-Because of the relatively large amount of computational time, we only compute one NE for each case in the above. \end{example}
+In the table, $n_1$ is the dimension for variables $x_1$ and $x_2$, the column `NE' shows the computed solutions to the NEP, and $w^*$ is the accuracy parameter.
+All time consumptions are displayed in seconds, Because of the relatively large amount of computational time, we only compute one NE for each case above. \end{example}

-We would like to remark that our method can also be applied to solve NEPs for which the individual optimization has no constraints, or equivalently, the feasible set $X_i$ for \reff{eq:subprob} is the entire space $\re^{n_i}$.
+We would like to remark that our method can also be applied to solve unconstrained NEPs where all individual optimization problems have no constraints, or equivalently, the feasible set $X_i$ for \reff{eq:subprob} is the entire space $\re^{n_i}$.
 For unconstrained NEPs, the KKT system \reff{eq:KKTwithLM} becomes